jhowardinho45/MT412_RFile/README.md

 ## What can be seen in this file?

--Data Cleaning
+-Data Cleaning.

--Feature Engineering
+-Feature Engineering.

--Descriptive Statistics
+-Descriptive Statistics.

--Inferential Statistics - ANOVA Test
+-Inferential Statistics - ANOVA Test.

 -Visualisations - Box Plot, Bar Chart, Bar-Line Chart.

--Supervised Machine Learning - randomForest
+-Supervised Machine Learning - randomForest.

 ## What's needed to run this code?

-- RStudio
+- RStudio.
-- stats library for R
+- stats library for R.
-- randomForest library for R
+- randomForest library for R.

 ## How to Access for Yourself?